Pleasing to read your report on your success with the Volutz USB cables.

 I'm sure if I purchased a better screened USB cable (similar to the standard of my router CAT6 S/FTP patch cables) I should hopefully see better results.

-Every dxer has a unique RFI environment with their own unique challenges, some requiring a huge investment of time & effort (mine's only in the early stages).
+Every dxer has a unique RFI environment with their own unique challenges, some requiring a huge investiture of time & effort (mine's only in the early stages).

 Our new Samsung refrigerator is the latest to be added to the RFI hit list (I'll try to mute my grumble).